tpeo/full-stack-curriculum-2023/Week_5/homework/README.md

   - msg: string <- should be sucess
   - uid: string <-id of created todo item

-DELTE: /todo/<id> <- deletes a todo from a user's list if it exists
+DELETE: /todo/<id> <- deletes a todo from a user's list if it exists

 - Request
     - uid: string <- the id of the todo you want to remove